Walks To And From the Station Inn, Ribblehead And The Three Peaks Area To Contents

 Ribblehead Quarry Walk - a very short walk around the Natural England site.
 The entrance is along the former quarry access road at the far side of the railway where there is a display board describing the route which is well marked.
 This walk takes in some limestone scenery, flora [in May/June] and the Viking Farmstead just above the quarry.
 The farmstead comprises three buildings on slightly elevated ground just above the limestone karst and a short distance from the drystone wall.
 The site is close to the footpath gate at the rear of the quarry.
 The following BBC link shows a virtual tour around the settlement www.bbc.co.uk/history/ancient/vikings

-Ribblehead Station Visitor Centre - the station has been fully restored as a visitor centre by the Settle & Carlisle Railway Trust and run by volunteers of the Friends of the Settle to Carlisle Line.
+Ribblehead Station Visitor Centre - the station has been fully restored as a visitor centre by the Settle & Carlisle Railway Trust and run by volunteers.
 The centre is normally open during the summer months- Tel 01524 242584 but advisable to check their website.
 The visitor centre also houses the weather station [see below] a function which the stationmaster undertook for the air ministry in the past.

-Settle Carlisle Partnership a useful website run by the Settle Carlisle Development Company.
-This contains much useful information particularly on the history of the Settle Carlisle Railway as well as details of train services and engineering works.
-From time special events are put on including the music train which takes place on occasional Saturday evenings in early summer [booking advised].
+Settle Carlisle Development Co This contains much useful information particularly details of train services and engineering works.
+From time special events are put on including the music train which has operated in the past.

 In addition teas and coffees can be obtained from Ribblehead Station visitor centre [when open] as well as a tea van usually located most days in the lay-by just below the junction with the road to Settle.
-The 3 Peaks Cafe in Horton provides excellent refreshment.
+The 3 Peaks Cafe in Horton has recently closed.

 Weather The weather forecast and current weather conditions (including cloud level) can be obtained from the following useful sites